Sustainability Photo Competition

-- The winners will be selected on 24 September 2020 and notified via the email address provided at the time of submission as soon as practicable.
+- The winners will be announced on 15 September 2023 and notified via the email address provided at the time of submission as soon as practicable.

 - The University accepts no responsibility for any entries that are not received, incomplete, illegible, corrupted or which fail to be submitted by the closing date and time.
 Proof of submission is not proof of receipt.